barebox/barebox/Documentation/user/bootchooser.rst

 Bootchooser Targets
 -------------------

 A *bootchooser* boot target represents one target that barebox can boot.
-It consists of a set of variables in the ``global.bootchooser.<targetname>`` namespace.
-The following configuration variables are needed to describe a *bootchooser* boot target:
+The known targets are set in ``global.bootchooser.targets``.
+A target consists of a set of variables in the ``global.bootchooser.<targetname>`` namespace.
+The following configuration variables describe a *bootchooser* boot target:

 ``global.bootchooser.<targetname>.boot``
   This controls what barebox actually boots for this boot target.
 This string can